 This ERPP specifies the scope of the participants' activities before and during a propane emergency.
-Their roles and responsibilities are defined in this section, which details what on-site actions are expected of them.
+Their roles and responsibilities are defined in this section, which details what onsite actions are expected of them.
 An organization chart has been provided below to facilitate decision making and condenses the information provided by this section.

-The following organization chart displays the command structure which is the system designed for the response to a propane emergency at MacEwen Petroleum.
-The Technical Director and Operations Lead will be under the direction of one or more parties within the external Emergency Services Unified Command Structure.
+The following organization chart displays the command structure which is the system designed for the response to a propane emergency at Embrun Co-op.
+The Technical Director will be under the direction of one or more parties within the external Emergency Services Unified Command Structure.